The Aviator (2004 film): Aircraft depicted and used

 Sikorsky S-38 amphibian—a "flying yacht" for the wealthy.
-This medium-sized, twin-engined flying boat, with retractable wheels, was among Hughes' personal aircraft.
-Though several were built for wealthy fliers in the 1930s (including Hughes), none survive, today—except for two replicas that were built in recent years at a cost of well over $1,000,000 apiece (these were used in the film).
+This medium-sized, twin-engined flying boat, with retractable wheels, was among Hughes's personal aircraft.
+Although several were built for wealthy fliers in the 1930s (including Hughes), none survive—except for two replicas that were built in recent years at a cost of more than $1,000,000 each (used in the film).